zstoebs/site/content/notes/intro/index.md

 Welcome!

-To inaugurate this blog, here are my intentions:
+To inaugurate my notes, here are my intentions:
-1. To collect and structure what I learn and ideate
+1. To collect and structure what I learn and ideate.
-2. To hopefully help and entertain weary travelers and passersby
+2. To hopefully help and entertain weary travelers and passersby.